jkguiang/AutoDQM/README.md

 - `ADQM_SSLKEY` location of CMS VO authorized private ky to use in querying offline DQM
 - `ADQM_CACERT` location of a CERN Grid CA certificate chain, if needed

-### AutoDQM GUI
-###### Main Page:
-1. Select series and sample
-2. Enter data and reference information
-3. Click submit.
-    - After process is complete, you will be automatically redirected to the "plots" page